EricBryann/shareIt/README.md

 # shareIt

-The app is available at https://mern-appl.web.app/
+The app is available at https://share-it.vercel.app/

+Here is an account you may wish to use:
+email: test@gmail.com
+password: tester

 The app simulates a social media app, where a user can sign up or login, post pictures with captions, or view what other users have posted.
 The user can also edit or delete their posts.